Intrinsic Dimension Estimation Using Wasserstein Distances: Preliminaries

 samples, then we can recover the intrinsic distance of $M$ with distortion $\lambda$.
-We further note that the dependence on $\tau,\lambda,d$ is quite reasonable in \Cref{prop:knn}.
-The argument requires the construction of a $\tau \lambda^2$-net on $M$ and it is not difficult to see that you need a covering at scale proportional to $\tau \lambda$ in order to recover the intrinsic metric from discrete data points.
-For example, consider \Cref{fig3}; were a curve to be added to connect the points at the bottle neck, this would drastically decrease the intrinsic distance between the bottleneck points.
+We further note that the dependence on $\tau,\lambda,d$ is quite reasonable in Proposition \ref{prop:knn}.
+The argument requires the construction of a $\tau \lambda^2$-net on $M$ and it is not difficult to see that one needs a covering at scale proportional to $\tau \lambda$ in order to recover the intrinsic metric from discrete data points.
+For example, consider Figure \ref{fig3}; were a curve to be added to connect the points at the bottleneck, this would drastically decrease the intrinsic distance between the bottleneck points.
 In order to determine that the intrinsic distance between these points (without the connector) is actually quite large using the graph metric estimator, we need to set $\epsilon < \tau$, in which case these points are certainly only connected if there exists a point of distance less than $\tau$ to the bottleneck point, which can only occur with high probability if $n = \Omega\left(\tau^{-1}\right)$.
 We can extend this example to arbitrary dimension $d$ by taking the product of the curve with $r S^{d-1}$ for $r = \Theta(\tau)$; in this case, a similar argument holds and we now need $\Omega\left(\tau^{-d}\right)$ points in order to guarantee with high probability that there exists a point of distance at most $\tau$ to one of the bottleneck points.
 In this way, we see that the $\tau^{-d}$ scaling is unavoidable in general.
-Finally, note that the other estimators of intrinsic dimension mentioned in the introduction, in particular the MLE estimator of \cite{levina2004maximum}, implicitly require the accuracy of the $k$NN distance for their estimation to hold.
-Thus these estimators also suffer from the $\tau^{-d}$ sample complexity and so our estimator is, asymptotically, at least as good as these others.
+Note that the other estimators of intrinsic dimension mentioned in the introduction, in particular the MLE estimator of \cite{levina2004maximum}, implicitly require the accuracy of the $k$NN distance for their estimation to hold; thus these estimators also suffer from the $\tau^{-d}$ sample complexity.
+Finally, we remark that \cite{kim2019minimax} presents a minimax lower bound for a related hypothesis testing problem and shows that minimax risk is bounded below by a local analogue of the reach raised to a power that depends linearly on the intrinsic dimension.